home-assistant/developers.home-assistant/docs/core/entity.md

 Notice that icons start with `mdi:` plus an [identifier](https://materialdesignicons.com/).
 The `default` icon is used when the entity's state is not in the `state` section.
 The `state` section is optional, and if not provided, the `default` icon will be used for all states.

-Icons for entity state attribute can also be provided.
-The following example `icons` for a thermostate providing `climate` entity with its `translation_key` property set to `ubercool`.
+Icons for entity state attributes can also be provided.
+The following example icons for a thermostat providing a `climate` entity with its `translation_key` property set to `ubercool`.
 This entity has a `preset_mode` state attribute, which can be set to `vacation` or `night`.
 The frontend will use these in, for example, the climate card.

 ```json
 {